Turnout

 Prepare Your Application: Gather Necessary Documentation

-Preparing your application for can feel overwhelming, but we're here to help.
+Preparing your application can feel overwhelming, but we're here to help.
 Follow these steps to make the process smoother and more manageable:

 4. Make Copies: Before submitting any documents, be sure to make copies for your records.
 This ensures you have a backup if anything gets misplaced during the submission process.
 Keeping a personal log of your submissions can also help you monitor your status more efficiently.